ibm-cloud-docs/key-protect/kur.md

   This read-only, auditor-style access is the same level used to audit an account.
 It covers everything that the tool inspects, including:
   - {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.hscrypto}} instances and keys
-  - Cloud services that can be encrypted by those keys (for example, Cloud Object Storage, VPC infrastructure, Kubernetes clusters, Event Notifications, and App Configuration)
+  - Cloud services that can be encrypted by those keys (for example, Cloud Object Storage, Databases for PostgreSQL and the other {{site.data.keyword.Bluemix_notm}} Databases, Secrets Manager, Event Streams, App ID, Event Notifications, App Configuration, Schematics, Kubernetes clusters, and VPC block volumes, file shares and custom images)

+  Some services are inspected through their own API rather than through the platform's resource list (Cloud Object Storage buckets, Event Notifications and App Configuration integrations, Kubernetes clusters, Schematics workspaces).
+Without the Reader role on such a service, its resources are not attributed to a key.
+Attributing Schematics workspaces to a specific key also requires access to the account's Schematics KMS settings; without it, workspaces are reported at the KMS instance level under [Unknowns](#kur-unknowns).

   KUR performs read operations only and does not create, modify, or delete any resources.

 The access requirements in this section apply to the account scan.
-The `process-at` subcommand works entirely on a local activity tracking file and requires no IBM Cloud access.
+The `process-at` subcommand works entirely on a local activity tracking file and requires no {{site.data.keyword.Bluemix_notm}} access.
 {: note}

 ## Running the tool